-As with Windows Update, as long as you are online, Windows 10 should automatically keep your Microsoft Store apps up to date.
+As with Windows Update, Windows 10 should automatically keep your Microsoft Store apps up to date as long as you are online.
 But you can manually check and update them if you wish.

 To check your Store apps, do the following:

 Press the Windows key on your keyboard or click the Start Menu icon to open the Start Menu, and type Store:

 Then you will see Microsoft Store on the list of best matches:

 With Store highlighted in the list, click it, or press Enter on your keyboard to open the Store app.